VektrexElectronicSystems/Vektrex.SpikeSafe.CSharp.Samples/src/Vektrex.SpikeSafe.CSharp.Samples/ApplicationSpecificExamples/MeasuringWavelengthSpectrum/README.md

 - **Trigger Delay:** 5ms

 ## Considerations
 - This sequence involves graphing measurement results, and requires the [ScottPlot](https://swharden.com/scottplot/) library.
-See instructions on installing this library under the "Usage" section in the [Vektrex.SpikeSafe.CSharp.Samples markdown file](/README.md#installing-scottplot).
+See instructions on installing this library under the "Usage" section in the [Vektrex.SpikeSafe.CSharp.Samples markdown file](/../../../../README.md#installing-scottplot).
 - External resources are needed to operate the CAS4 spectrometer.
 These can be obtained by Instrument Systems, and should install the following files:
     - C headers file: C:\Program Files\Instrument Systems\CAS4x64-SDK\VC2013\CAS4.h
     - CAS DLL: C:\Windows\System32\CAS4x64.dll
 - The CAS4 spectrometer requires a configuration (.INI) file and calibration (.ISC) file to operate.
 Both of these files should be copied and pasted to the Vektrex.SpikeSafe.CSharp.Samples\ApplicationSpecificExamples\RunningLivSweeps folder before starting this sequence.
-- In LIVSweepExample.py, modify the line `cas4InterfaceMode = 3` in order to specify the communication interface for the CAS4.
+- In LIVSweepExample.cs, modify the line `cas4InterfaceMode = 3` in order to specify the communication interface for the CAS4.
 The following communication interfaces are supported:
     - **1:** PCI
     - **3:** Demo (No hardware (Default))
     - **5:** USB